A higher Mackey functor description of algebras over an $N_{\infty}$-operad: Mackey functors vs -algebras EI-algebras

 \subsection{The proof of the main Theorem}

-In this section, we prove Theorem \ref{THETH}.
+In this section, we prove \ref{THETH}.
 We have morphisms of simplicial sets

-where $\iota:\NSSMI_{(2,1)} \to \NSSMI$ denotes the strict $2$-functor which sends a $\Ind$-normed symmetric monoidal category to its core and where the third morphism is given by Corollary \ref{subalgNS}.
+where $\iota:\NSSMI_{(2,1)} \to \NSSMI$ denotes the strict $2$-functor that sends an $\Ind$-normed symmetric monoidal category to its core and where the third morphism is given by \ref{subalgNS}.
 We show now that the composition of these morphisms factors as a functor $\theta:\SpaG \to \Ninf$.
-This composition sends a finite $G$-set $A$ to the nerve of the core of the $\Ind$-normed symmetric monoidal category $\GG(A)$ and we have to show that this object is fibrant and cofibrant in $\Alg_{\EII}\left(\gsset \right)$.
-If we denote by $\FF(A)$ the core of $\GG(A)$, the fibrancy of $N(\FF(A))$ follows from the fact that its underlying $G$-simplicial set is the nerve of a $G$-groupoid.
-To show that $N(\FF(A))$ is cofibrant, we show that it is the free $\EII$-algebra over $A$.
-We show first that $\FF(A)$ is the free $\Ind$-normed symmetric monoidal category over $A$ seen as a discrete $G$-category.
+This composition sends a finite $G$-set $A$ to the nerve of the core of the $\Ind$-normed symmetric monoidal category $\fG(A)$ and we have to show that this object is fibrant and cofibrant in $\Alg_{\EII}\left(\gsset \right)$.
+If we denote by $\sF(A)$ the core of $\fG(A)$, the fibrancy of $N(\sF(A))$ follows from the fact that its underlying $G$-simplicial set is the nerve of a $G$-groupoid.
+To show that $N(\sF(A))$ is cofibrant, we show that it is the free $\EII$-algebra over $A$.
+We show first that $\sF(A)$ is the free $\Ind$-normed symmetric monoidal category over $A$ seen as a discrete $G$-category.
+We start with the following elementary lemma.